bruce-hill/tomo/docs/operators.md

 - `^`: exponentiation for integers and floating point numbers
 - `mod`: modulus for integers and floating point numbers
 - `mod1`: clock-style modulus, which is equivalent to `1 + ((x-1) mod y)`.
 This
-  is particularly useful for doing wraparound behavior on 1-indexed arrays.
+  is particularly useful for doing wraparound behavior on 1-indexed lists.
-- `++`: concatenation (for text and arrays)
+- `++`: concatenation (for text and lists)
 - `<<`, `>>`: bitwise left shift and right shift for integers
 - `<<<`, `>>>`: unsigned bitwise left shift and right shift for integers
 - `_min_`/`_max_`: minimum and maximum (see below)